valerievna2212/HelloWorld/README.md

 # Add file to local repo
 $ git add HelloWorld.java

-# Commit file (it still will be local only but ready)
+# Commit file (updates will be commited o the local repo, not to the remote yet)
 $ git commit -m "added new file" HelloWorld.java
 [main 765ebd1] added new file
 1 file changed, 7 insertions(+)